DruidSmith/OpenRefine-Recipes/URLs_and_JSON.md

 >1

-Let's test that, by trying it on a bigger JSON payload
+Let's test that, by trying it on a bigger JSON payload, which contains two items:

 >{
 "Results":{